aditya3272-arya/SynapseHub-Student-Entrepreneur-Platform/README.md

 - Chosen for open-source transparency, performance, cost efficiency
 - NOT used for content generation or code writing

 **Clarification:** All architecture, coding, database structure, and feature implementation done manually.
 AI tools serve specific purposes only.
-Total development: 24-30 hours hands-on work.

 ---

 ## 🙏 Acknowledgments

-Built with 24+ hours of dedication, fueled by the belief that every student deserves a platform to be heard.
+Built with 2 weeks of dedication, fueled by the belief that every student deserves a platform to be heard.

 To all the student entrepreneurs out there with ideas gathering dust: **This is for you.** 🚀